Fall 2019/Winter 2020

 - Instructor: Jill Carrick

-- Course Description: This course explores the great visual breakthroughs of early 20th century European modern art.
+- Description: This course explores the great visual breakthroughs of early 20th century European modern art.
 Through focus on movements such as Cubism, Futurism, Russian Constructivism, Dada, and Surrealism, the class investigates what one historian perceptively described as the “demolition of the received visual order”.
 How did modern art re-imagine the world?
 What were modernism and the avant-garde?
 How did artists picture desire and sexuality, political change and social contestation, and the dramatic technological transformations of their century?

 - Required textbook: Arnason, H. and Mansfeild, E.: History of Modern Art.
 Assessment will include two in-class exams and a final written assignment.
 Details to be announced at beginning of semester.